quintusdias/glymur/docs/source/how_do_i.rst

 ================
 Jp2k implements slicing via the :py:meth:`__getitem__` method and hooks it into the multiple resolution property of JPEG 2000 imagery.
-This means that lower-resolution imagery can be accessed via array-style slicing that utilizes strides.
-For example here's how to retrieve a full resolution and first lower-resolution image ::
+This allows you to retrieve multiresolution imagery via array-style slicing, i.e. strides.
+For example, here's how to retrieve a full resolution and first lower-resolution image ::

     >>> import glymur